As written by Rob Walker.

 - Never divulge personal or financial information via phone, email, or on unsecure websites.

 - Do not click on links, download files, or open email attachments from unknown senders.

 - Be sure to make online transactions only on websites that use the https protocol — look for a sign that indicates that the site is secure (e.g., a padlock on the address bar).

 - Beware of links to web forms that request personal information, even if the email appears to come from a legitimate source.
 Phishing websites are often exact replicas of legitimate websites.

 - Beware of pop-ups; never enter personal information in a pop-up screen or click on it.

 - Beware of emails that ask the user to contact a specific phone number to update user’s information as well.

-In addition to these tips, it could be a good idea to put Microsoft Advanced Threat Protection (ATP) to use company-wide.
+In addition to these tips, it could be a good idea to put Microsoft Defender to use company-wide.
 It is a part of Office 365 that can protect your staff from malware attached emails as well as unsafe links embedded in emails.

 Certified Security Awareness Training

 It is also a good idea for you to obtain certified security awareness training.
 A reputable company that provides this service is KnowBe4 and they provide the following: